dotnet/sign/README.md

 }
 ```

 Then, somewhere in your build, you'll need to call the client tool.
-I use VSTS and call the following
+I use Azure Pipelines and call the following
 script to sign my files.